Skip to main content

 input:

-function_parameter_name: pipeline_variable_name
+function_parameter_name: variable_name_in_pipeline

 output:

-tool_output_key: pipeline_variable_name
+tool_output_key: variable_name_in_pipeline

-input: maps to the function’s parameter names, while output: maps to the output keys defined during Tool registration.
+This mechanism follows the principle of “explicit binding by name”: input: maps the function’s input parameter names, and output: maps the output keys defined during tool registration.

 Example 1: Input Variable Renaming